kalaondr/node-slate-test/source/includes/trip-api.md

 Status code | Description
 ----------- | -----------
-400         | Invalid request - missing mandatory properties, mismatch in passenger count, missing lead passenger, wrong types or not a valid json.
+400         | Invalid request - missing mandatory property, property has wrong type, mismatch in passenger count, missing lead passenger, multiple lead passengers or not a valid json.
 401         | API key missing or invalid.
 403         | Forbidden request - trying to book a trip option owned by someone else.
 404         | Trip option not found or expired.